Lazy Girl’s Gym Hacks

 |Image courtesy of Victoria Secret|

 There’s some gorgeous gym clothes around – I especially love the Victoria Secret Pink leggings and the Nike Just Do It ones or some from Chic Empire which say “Work Out” on them – basically any leggings with writing on are all well and good with me!
 Plus the sports bras (I bought a bright pink Puma one) and baggy tees and then a gorgeous pair of Nike Airs and you’re almost more ready for the catwalk than the gym.
-Once you’ve spent all this money on these things, it would be a shame to waste it, so get in the gym and show it off!
+With this being said, when it comes to shoes, I’m sure you’d rather go for something that was comfortable over it being stylish.
+I mean, if they are both cute and comfortable, that’s a bonus.
+Why not go for something like Vessi shoes, which would be great for hitting the gym with.
+Even if you are not a gym fanatic, as long as you are feeling comfortable for the times you go end up going, that’s all that matters.

 5. Go straight after/before work